Taking Literature Essay Exams

 handwriting will keep the instructor in a

 good mood, and this is to your advantage.
-Poor penmanship
+Poor penmanship will

-will damage your chances
+damage your chances

 to receive full credit.
-If it can’t be deciphered, it can’t
+If it can’t

 §

 Project confidence in your answers.
-Stay within the
+Stay within

-limits of the question.
+the limits of the question.
 Remain calm.

 Deciphering Key Words in Essay Questions